kamarina/lottery-probability-calculator/README.md

     - Enter the total number of tickets.
     - Enter the number of winning tickets.
-    - Enter the number of tickets sold.
+    - Enter the number of tickets you plan to purchace.

 4. **Interact with the Program:**

     - The program will provide information on the chance that a winning ticket is not sold.
-    - Enter the number of tickets you consider buying (enter 0 to exit).
+    - Enter the number of tickets you are considering buying (enter 0 to exit).
     - The program will display the probability of winning when buying a specific number of tickets.
     - Choose to re-enter values, change the number of tickets, or exit the program.